Pylons/pyramid/docs/narr/hooks.rst

 Every URL processed by :app:`Pyramid` is matched against a custom view pipeline.
 See :ref:`router_chapter` for how this works.
-The view pipeline itself is built from the user-supplied :term:`view callable` which is then composed with :term:`view derivers <view deriver>`.
+The view pipeline itself is built from the user-supplied :term:`view callable`, which is then composed with :term:`view derivers <view deriver>`.
 A view deriver is a composable element of the view pipeline which is used to wrap a view with added functionality.
-View derivers are very similar to the ``decorator`` argument to :meth:`pyramid.config.Configurator.add_view` except that they have the option to execute for every view in the application.
+View derivers are very similar to the ``decorator`` argument to :meth:`pyramid.config.Configurator.add_view`, except that they have the option to execute for every view in the application.

 It is helpful to think of a :term:`view deriver` as middleware for views.
-Unlike tweens or WSGI middleware which are scoped to the application itself, a view deriver is invoked once per view in the application and can use configuration options from the view to customize its behavior.
+Unlike tweens or WSGI middleware which are scoped to the application itself, a view deriver is invoked once per view in the application, and can use configuration options from the view to customize its behavior.

 Built-in View Derivers
 ~~~~~~~~~~~~~~~~~~~~~~

-There are several builtin view derivers that :app:`Pyramid` will automatically
+There are several built-in view derivers that :app:`Pyramid` will automatically
 apply to any view.
 Below they are defined in order from furthest to closest to
 the user-defined :term:`view callable`:

 ``authdebug_view``

   Used to output useful debugging information when
   ``pyramid.debug_authorization`` is enabled.
-This element is a noop otherwise.
+This element is a no-op
+  otherwise.

 ``secured_view``

   Enforce the ``permission`` defined on the view.
-This element is a noop if
+This element is a no-op if no
-  no permission is defined.
-Note there will always be a permission defined
+  permission is defined.
+Note there will always be a permission defined if a
-  if a default permission was assigned via
+  default permission was assigned via
   :meth:`pyramid.config.Configurator.set_default_permission`.

 ``owrapped_view``